About this REU Site

 Application Document List:

-- College Transcript(s) (Unofficial transcript is acceptable, but official one is preferred);
+- College Transcript(s) (official transcript is requested);

 - Resume (2-page limit);